Skip to content

 ALSO: Show me the money!
 How much has each LIV player made since signing up?

-Published on Wednesday afternoon, the PIF board of directors approved its strategy for 2026 to 2030: “The 2026-2030 Strategy represents a natural progression from a phase of growth and expansion to a new phase of achieving sustainable value, maximising impact, increasing investment efficiency, and implementing the highest standards of governance, transparency, and institutional excellence.
+Published on the afternoon of April 15, the PIF board of directors approved its strategy for 2026 to 2030: “The 2026-2030 Strategy represents a natural progression from a phase of growth and expansion to a new phase of achieving sustainable value, maximising impact, increasing investment efficiency, and implementing the highest standards of governance, transparency, and institutional excellence.
 It also aims to strengthen the role of the private sector as an active partner in sustainable development.”

-Al-Rumayyan was front and centre of the framework agreement with the PGA Tour that was publicly announced in June 2023.
+In 2023, Al-Rumayyan had been front and centre of the framework agreement between the PIF and the PGA Tour that was publicly announced in that June.
 The framework agreement was meant to end hostility and promote cooperation between both sides of golf’s ‘civil war’, in which players had been suspended by the PGA Tour for moving to LIV, and fined by the DP World Tour (formerly the European Tour) for playing in LIV events.

 But since then, the PGA Tour has secured a multi-billion-dollar equity deal with US sports investment group SSG, and LIV continued to poach talent from America and Europe.
 The framework agreement naturally came to nothing.